-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the MSN in Family Nurse Practitioner degree program at U. T. Rio Grande Valley as described below.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the MSN in Family Nurse Practitioner degree program at U. T. Rio Grande Valley as described on the following page.